Albany Med begins pilot program easing visitor restrictions

 “I remember taking a video and sending it to my siblings and saying, ‘I cannot believe how quiet the hospital is.
 There’s no one in the hallways,'” Gomes said.

-Gomes adopted a newborn who spent about two months at Albany Medical Center’s NICU during the height of the mandemic.
+Gomes adopted a newborn, who spent about two months at Albany Medical Center’s NICU during the height of the pandemic.

 “Leaving the world, walking into the NICU, I was so worried about his health and safety, and I wanted to make sure I wasn’t bringing anything into him,” Gomes said.